This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Unsaturated fat is found in foods such as soybean, canola, olive, and sunflower oils.
+- Unsaturated fat is found in foods such as soybean, canola, olive, corn, and safflower oils.
 It is also found in soft tub margarine that is made with liquid vegetable oil.

 - Omega-3 fat is found in certain fish, such as salmon, tuna, and trout, and in walnuts and flaxseed.